ash-project/ash/README.md

 * relationships updates are *extremely* unoptimized
 * Clean up and test filter inspecting code.
 * Handle related values on delete
+* Use ashton to validate interface opts, not just document them: Easy and important